 Efforts to become a Community Wildlife Habitat™ took a great deal of community participation and the committee continues to hold numerous events to give away native flora, promote sustainable gardening, and also provides educational opportunities for businesses and individuals on how to get certified.
 CCE continues as the Community Habitat Team Leader with annual community re-certifications with its primary partners, Faust Park and The Sophia M. Sachs Butterfly House.

 Private residences, schools, businesses and houses of worship can certify their own gardens as well.
-For more information on how to become a certified habitat through the National Wildlife Federation and what you can plant in your yard for this designation, click here.
+For more information on how to become a certified habitat through the National Wildlife Federation, click here.